freelawproject/free.law/content/citation-stats.md

  - It found 25,471,410 citations between opinions.
  - There are about three million opinions currently in CourtListener.

 After running the parser, the first stop I like to take is to go and see [the search results ordered by citation count][cited].
-As usual, [*Strickland v.
-Washington*][svw] is on top (50,119 cites) followed by [*Celotex v.
-Catrell*][cvc] (49,360 cites):
+In an upset, [*Strickland v.
+Washington*][svw], the former leader, has been pushed to third place by [*Anderson v.
+Libby Lobby*][avll] and by [*Celotex v.
+Catrell*][cvc]:

 [![Most Cited Opinions]({filename}/images/most-cited.png)][cited]

 *The Most Cited Opinions in CourtListener*

 Since the citations also impact [the relevance engine][citegeist], I also like to see which cases are considered the most relevant when no query is made.
-In this case, the top three are:
+In this case, the top five are:

-1. With 34,094 cites, [*Anders v.
+1. With 34,260 cites, [*Anders v.
 California*][avc]
+1. With 1,589 cites, [*Boyd v.
+United States*][boyd]
+1. With 1,548 cites, [*Weeks v.
+United States*][weeks]
+1. With 28,212 cites, [*Miranda v.
+Arizona*][mir]
-1. With 50,131 cites, [Strickland v.
+1. With 48,998 cites, [Strickland v.
 Washington][svw]

-1. With 13,375 cites, [Slack v.
-McDaniel][svmd]
+If you're wondering why the most cited cases are not the most relevant cases, the answer is that relevance is a combination of both what cites a case and how many times it is cited.
+For example, if a case is cited many times by cases that in turn are never cited, that case might not be as relevant as one that is cited a few times by other cases that are very popular.
+If this sounds confusing, that's because it's a [recursive][r] technique.
+The relevance of every item affects every item.
+The more a case is cited by cases that are cited by many cases that are cited by many cases that are cited by many cases&hellip;and so on&hellip;the more relevant it is.

-This process requires significant processing time, so we only run this when we need to.
+Running the citation parser requires our servers to do a lot of work, so we only run it when we need to.
 This time we needed to run it as part of [the major upgrade we just finished][1] so that the database and search engine were updated properly.

 As always, we're proud to offer these citations as a [CSV in our bulk data][bulk] or via the [CourtListener API][api].